AIGA Design Educators Conference

 Note: Submissions Closed

-Connecting Dots seeks speakers who will address the ongoing developments of design research in education and the practice today.
-This conference will examine possible diverging goals, different applied methods, and the potential collaboration between the two groups.
+Connecting Dots sought speakers who would address the ongoing developments of design research in education and the practice today.
+This conference examined possible diverging goals, different applied methods, and the potential collaboration between the two groups.
 Is design research practice within the profession able to propose theory?
 Conversely is design research in education applicable to professional practice?
-Conference sessions are divided into three areas: research outcomes, methods, and needs.
-Session proposals are now being accepted.
-See guidelines below.
+Conference sessions were divided into three areas: research outcomes, methods, and needs.
+Session proposals are no longer being accepted.
+See original guidelines below.

-The conference will be hosted on the University of Cincinnati Campus in the College of Design, Architecture, Art, and Planning.
+The conference was hosted on the University of Cincinnati Campus in the College of Design, Architecture, Art, and Planning.

 21c Museum Hotel Cincinnati $$$$